-Then 9 years old, she’d just left behind a best friend -- again -- as her family made move number three, this time from Virginia Beach to the middle of nowhere near Houston.
+Then 9 years old, she’d just left behind a best friend – again – as her family made move number three, this time from Virginia Beach to the middle of nowhere near Houston.
 The main road wasn’t even paved; it was made of oyster shells.

 Her father, Jim, pointed at the field and told her that’s where his new office was going to be.

 The barren landscape in the Clear Lake area roughly 25 miles outside Houston was the new home of America’s space program.

 NASA would eventually transform that empty field by Galveston Bay near the Gulf of Mexico into a 1,600-acre campus focused on a singular goal: land a man on the moon and “return him safely to Earth,” as President John F. Kennedy promised, before the decade was out.

-," selected in September 1962.
-When his family moved to the developing neighborhood called Timber Cove, and built a house on Lazywood Lane along a scenic canal, some families of the Mercury astronauts -- those in NASA’s first manned space program – were already in town.
+Jim Lovell was part of NASA’s second-ever astronaut class, nicknamed the “New Nine,” selected in September 1962.
+When his family moved to the developing neighborhood called Timber Cove, and built a house on Lazywood Lane along a scenic canal, some families of the Mercury astronauts – those in NASA’s first manned space program – were already in town.
 The family of John Glenn – who had just become the first American to orbit Earth – was among them.